MintMCP

 • OAuth 2.0 Identity Injection for On-Behalf-Of authentication

-• Unified billing and observability across all AI tool usage
+• Unified billing and observability across AI tool usage

 • Self-hosted and managed deployment options